phoxelua/bettermint/README.md

 - Write some user scenarios
 - Research the competition and try to define why exactly we want this and how to distinguish/be better than what exists
 - Start dumping these TODOs into Github Issues and flesh them out more.
-- Bettermint is a shitty name LOL
+- Matcha is a shitty name LOL

 ## What's out there
 - Mint: nice and free but really ugly and sucks at Venmo splitting